 By sharing these women’s empowering stories, we hope to encourage other women to seek out a fibroid specialist who can give them the answers they need about fibroids and treatment.
 Sharing The Faces of Fibroids empowers women to take control of their own health and life.

 Women with Fibroids, Know There Is Hope

 One of our goals as the only fibroid treatment clinic in the US is to raise awareness about hysterectomy treatment alternatives.
-We understand that some woman may not be ready to give up their fertility, and we don’t want anyone to have to go through any kind of surgery that may not be necessary.
+We understand that some women may not be ready to give up their fertility, and we don’t want anyone to have to go through any kind of surgery that may not be necessary.